thosgood/this-weeks-finds/markdown/101-151/week107.md

 \#267, Springer Verlag, 1986.

-Meanwhile, I've also been trying to keep up with recent developments in n-category theory.
-Some readers of "This Week's Finds" have expressed frustration with how I keep tantalizing all of you with the concept of n-category without ever quite defining it.
+Meanwhile, I've also been trying to keep up with recent developments in
+$n$-category theory.
+Some readers of "This Week's Finds" have expressed frustration with how I keep tantalizing all of you with the concept of
+$n$-category without ever quite defining it.
 The reason is that it's a lot of work to write a nice exposition of this concept!

 However, I eventually got around to taking a shot at it, so now you can read this:

-5) John Baez, Introduction to n-categories, to appear in 7th Conference on Category Theory and Computer Science, eds.
+5) John Baez, Introduction to $n$-categories, to appear in 7th Conference on Category Theory and Computer Science, eds.
 E. Moggi and G. Rosolini, Springer Lecture Notes in Computer Science vol. 1290, Springer, Berlin.
 Preprint available as
 [q-alg/9705009](http://xxx.lanl.gov/abs/q-alg/9705009) or at
 <http://math.ucr.edu/home/baez/ncat.ps>

-There are different definitions of "weak n-category" out there now and it will take a while of sorting through them to show a bunch are equivalent and get the whole machinery running smoothly.
+There are different definitions of "weak $n$-category" out there now and it will take a while of sorting through them to show a bunch are equivalent and get the whole machinery running smoothly.
 In the above paper I mainly talk about the definition that James Dolan and I came up